-In the journey a sleek, beige Persian named Jillian came and said she would stay with Thomas until his crossing.
-Then she and Thomas and I travelled in our shamanic journey to meet one of my guides, Ilkael, master of spiral healing and lover of cats.
+In the journey, a sleek, beige Persian named Jillian came and said she would stay with Thomas until his crossing.
+Then she and Thomas and I traveled in our shamanic journey to meet one of my guides, Ilkael, master of spiral healing and lover of cats.

-I thanked Ilkael and Jillian the psychomp and ended the journey.
+I thanked Ilkael and Jillian the psychopomp, and ended the journey.

 By Saturday I had to carry Thomas to the water bowl—he could barely walk on his own.
 But his breathing stayed even, and he didn’t seem to be in pain.

-“Don’t let him suffer,” my wife had said to me before having to go out of town that weekend.
+“Don’t let him suffer,” my wife had said to me before leaving for a trip that weekend.